-Some staff, for example those who teach PE and games or who offer music tuition, will, on occasions, have to initiate physical contact with students in order to support a child so they can perform a task safely, to demonstrate the use of a particular piece of equipment/instrument or assist them with an exercise.
+Some staff, for example those who teach PE, games and physical activities or who offer music tuition, will, on occasions, have to initiate physical contact with students in order to support a child so they can perform a task safely, to demonstrate the use of a particular piece of equipment/instrument or assist them with an exercise.
 This should be done with the student's agreement.